Help Center

 Macros Generator

-In this tab, you can generate macros to use them where supported.
+Settings in this tab are intended to generate macros to use them where supported.
+There are such settings:

 jetengine macros generator

-• Macros.
-Pick the needed macro from the drop-down.
-You can learn more about different macros from the Macros Guide;
+• Macros 一 a drop-down list that allows picking the needed macro from the drop-down.
+Learn more about different macros from the Macros Guide;

-• Context.
-This field helps specify the source.
-According to your settings, there can be such options:
+• Context 一 a drop-down list that allows to specify the source.
+According to the specified settings, there can be such options:

-• Default Object.
-Shows data for the current page or listing template;
+• Default Object 一 an option that shows data for the current page or listing template;

-• Current User (global).
-Shows data according to the user for whom the page was created;
+• Current User (global) 一 an option that shows data according to the user for whom the page was created;

-• Current User (for current scope).
-Shows data according to the user, which is currently proceeding.
+• Current User (for current scope) 一 an option that shows data according to the user, which is currently proceeding.
 For example, there is a listing of users that shows the posts written by the user after clicking on them.
-In this case, if you choose the Current User (for current scope) context, it will display the meta field value of the user you have just clicked on, not the logged-in user;
+In this case, if the Current User (for current scope) option is set, the listing will display the meta field value of the user you have just clicked on, not the logged-in user;

-• Queried User.
-Shows data for the currently logged-in user or the user mentioned in the URL (the user ID is in the URL);
+• Queried User 一 an option that shows data for the currently logged-in user or the user mentioned in the URL (the user ID is in the URL);

-• Current Post Author.
-It will show the meta field value of the user who is the author of the currently opened post;
+• Current Post Author 一 an option that shows the meta field value of the user who is the author of the currently opened post;

-• Default WordPress Object (for current page).
-It always shows the data of a current global object for the current page defined by WordPress.
+• Default WordPress Object (for current page) 一 an option that shows the data of a current global object for the current page defined by WordPress.
 For instance, on a single page/single post, it will always be the current post, even if you go to the listing added to this page;

-• Current CCT item author.
-Shows the data in the meta field of the user who is the author of the currently opened CCT item.
-It can be used in the Listing Template for CCT to show the information about the CCT item author.
+• Current CCT item author 一 an option that shows the data in the meta field of the user who is the author of the currently opened CCT item.
+It can be used in the Listing Template for CCT to show information about the author of the CCT item.
 To learn more about CCT, proceed to the How to Create a Custom Content Type tutorial;

-• Related Items From… Shows the data for the created relation.
+• Related Items From… 一 an option that shows the data for the created relation.
 To learn more, navigate to the Relations Dynamic Output tutorial.

-• Fallback.
-Here, you can define what text to show users if the value is empty.
+• Fallback 一 a field that allows you to define what text to show users if the value is empty.

 Maps Settings